'A moment to come'

 Current Status:

-2020-2021 (ongoing) Masters of Research, Innovation School, Glasgow School of Art
+2023-Ongoing PhD, School of Design, Glasgow School of Art

 Previous:

-2018-20 Artist in Residency, Glasgow School of Art
+2018-2020 Artist in Residency, Glasgow School of Art

-To read my interview with Glasgow School of Art Archive during my Artist in Residency click here.
+To read my interview with Glasgow School of Art Archive during my Artist in Residency please click here.

 Education: